 This module will make use of the SIM Chart for Coders medical billing platform.
 SIM Chart medical billing office software provides access to EHR with practice management including revenue cycle.
 Emphasis will be placed on revenue cycle management to include the following:

-- Patient Demographics

-- Super Bills w/Charge Sheets

-- Documentation Integrity

-- Claim creation and processing

-- Denial and rejection management

-- Appeals at all levels
+Patient Demographics Appeals at all levels

-- Preventative claim edits
+Super Bills w/Charge Sheets Preventative claim edits

-- Revenue Integrity with A/R management
+Documentation Integrity Revenue Integrity with A/R management

-• Billing rules and regulations
+Claim creation and processing Billing rules and regulations